 Feel-good factor: I want you to do something for me… next time the sun is high and shining in the sky, go outside and let the sunlight hit your face for just a minute or two.
 Did it feel good or make you happy?
 There’s a reason for that.

 You see, when you make vitamin D, it helps protect against serotonin and dopamine depletion in the brain.
-Serotonin and dopamine are the main feel-good neurotransmitters in your brain.
+Serotonin and dopamine are the primary feel-good neurotransmitters in your brain.
 It appears that vitamin D deficiency increases your risk for depression by as much as 14 percent.

 Blood sugar’s best friend: Your risk for diabetes increases substantially if your blood vitamin D level is below 14 mg/ml (optimal is 35-80 ng/ml).
 If you already have diabetes, you should know that a vitamin D deficiency worsens diabetes by decreasing natural insulin secretion.